Police procedural: Early history

 Dragnet marked a turn in the depiction of the police on screen.
 Instead of being corrupt laughingstocks, this was the first time police officers represented bravery and heroism.
 In their quest for authenticity, Dragnet's producers used real police cars and officers in their scenes.
-However, this also meant that in exchange, the LAPD could vet scripts for authenticity.
+However, this also meant that in exchange, the Los Angeles Police Department (LAPD) could vet scripts for authenticity.
 The LAPD vetted every scene, which would allow them to remove elements they did not agree with or did not wish to draw attention to.